The Seven Basic Plots: Overcoming the Monster

-Rags to riches
+Rags to Riches

-Definition: The poor protagonist acquires power, wealth, and/or a mate, loses it all and gains it back, growing as a person as a result.
+The poor protagonist acquires power, wealth, and/or a mate, loses it all and gains it back, growing as a person as a result.

-Examples: Cinderella, Aladdin, Jane Eyre, A Little Princess, Great Expectations, David Copperfield, Moll Flanders, The Red and the Black, The Prince and the Pauper, The Ugly Duckling, The Gold Rush, The Jerk.
+Examples: Cinderella, Aladdin, Jane Eyre (Charlotte Brontë), A Little Princess (Frances Hodgson Burnett), Great Expectations (Charles Dickens), David Copperfield (Charles Dickens), Moll Flanders (Daniel Defoe), The Red and the Black (Stendhal), The Prince and the Pauper (Mark Twain), "The Ugly Duckling" (Hans Christian Andersen), The Gold Rush, The Jerk.

-The quest
+The Quest

-Definition: The protagonist and companions set out to acquire an important object or to get to a location.
+The protagonist and companions set out to acquire an important object or to get to a location.
 They face temptations and other obstacles along the way.